-A dollar a month for Acorns’ basic investing account doesn’t seem like a lot, and it isn’t really.
-Even three dollars for the personal tier doesn’t sound too rough.
-But for the newer investors courted by Acorns, those fees may comprise a surprisingly large portion of their portfolio.
+Three dollars each month for the personal tier of service doesn’t sound like much, but for the newer investors courted by Acorns, those fees may comprise a surprisingly large portion of their portfolio.

 For example, that modest $36 a year is a solid 3.6 percent of a $1,000 portfolio.
 Even at $10,000, an investor would be paying 0.36 percent annually – still solidly above the standard management fee (0.25 percent) of many robo-advisors.

 That said, Acorns’ fees remain constant as you grow your portfolio, so that fee could become tiny as your portfolio grows much larger.

 The transfer-out costs for ETFs in the Acorns investing account are at the high end of the industry.
 Acorns charges a steep $50 per ETF to transfer your account to another broker.
 That’s in contrast to $75 per account at many robo-advisors and free at some companies.
 So that fee seems excessive relative to Acorns’ peers.

 That said, you can always sell the ETFs and move your money cost-free out of the account.
 That might ding you a little in capital gains taxes, but it still might be better than coughing up hundreds of dollars to keep your ETFs, depending on what kind of gains you’re sitting on.

 Acorns offers only bare-bones planning tools, compared to sophisticated offerings from Wealthfront and Betterment, for example.